An anal fissure is a common and painful condition where a tear or ulcer develops in the anal canal, that's between the rectum and anal opening.

 In some cases, the cause of an anal fissure is not known, but it often results when hard or large stools (poos) tear the anal canal lining, particularly when people have constipation.

-However, persistent diarrhoea can also be a cause, as can inflammatory bowel disease, pregnancy and labour, sexually transmitted infections or having anal sphincter muscles that are tighter than usual.
+However, persistent diarrhoea can also be a cause, as can inflammatory bowel disease, pregnancy and labour, sexually transmitted infections (STIs) or having anal sphincter muscles that are tighter than usual.

 Anal fissure diagnosis